In-Memory vs Disk Storage: Tactical Patterns for DuckDB Spatial Workflows

 To optimize disk-spilled joins, enforce a two-phase filter:

-- Phase 1 (Disk-Friendly): bounding-box pre-filter with the
+- Phase 1 (Disk-Friendly): Bounding-box pre-filter with the

 &&operator (orST_DWithinwith coarse thresholds). - Phase 2 (In-Memory/Spilled): Exact topology checks (